shimisnow/nextcloud-veracrypt/docs/how-to-deploy.md

 # How to deploy

+The deployment process consists of:

+1. Setup SSL certificates and Nginx
+2. Create the initial folder structure inside each Veracrypt volume
+3. Build Docker images and create Docker secrets
+4. Deploy
+5. Configure Veracrypt volumes to open on system boot

 ## Setup SSL certificates

 This project assumes that a SSL certificate (`.crt` and `.key` files) is available to use.